 1. Trading View

-Trading View is one of the best available backtesting tools, and comes highly recommended with more than a decade of operation.
-Trading View provides users with easy experience with their clear and simple presentation of backtesting results which will help your decisions regarding your trading strategy.
+Trading View is one of the best available backtesting tools, and comes highly recommended with more than a decade year of operation.
+Trading View provides users with easy experience via their clear and simple presentation of backtesting results which will help your decisions regarding your trading strategy.
 They also provide real-time data and beautiful accurate price charts.

-Trading view is in both free and paid versions.
+Trading view is in both the free and paid versions.
 The paid version again has two models, the PRO+ and the Premium model at $19 and $39 respectively.
 As expected, certain services available on the paid versions aren’t on the free version, as well on the Premium but not on the PRO+.